yanugonda-karthik-naidu/urban-issue-solver/README.md

 ## 📄 License

-This project is built with [Lovable](https://lovable.dev) and is open for community contributions.
+This project is open for community contributions.

 ## 🎯 Hackathon Ready